The June Update for Forza Motorsport 7 will release on

 E3 Media Briefing on Sunday, June 10th, which is sure to bring some

 exciting news for Forza fans, as well as the upcoming 2018 ForzaRC Series 1 Playoffs live from Seattle on the

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.